 Skip to main content

 In Gulliver’s Travels, Jonathan Swift’s classic satire dressed as a children’s fantasy tale, we follow Lemuel Gulliver’s voyages to distant, peculiar lands.
-From miniature Lilliputians to towering Brobdingnagians, Gulliver’s encounters reveal the quirks, flaws, and folly of humankind in ways that amuse, provoke thought, and beguile readers of all ages.
+From miniature Lilliputians to towering Brobdingnagians, Gulliver’s encounters reveal the flaws, and folly of humankind in ways that amuse, provoke thought, and beguile readers of all ages.

 Gulliver’s Travels by Jonathan Swift - A Whimsical Adventure